Chinese Herbal Medicine & Whole Foods

 - Anxiety & depression

 Chinese herbal medicine should always be prescribed by a qualified, Board-certified practitioner.
 The use of over-the-counter formulas is not recommended without first consulting a professional.

 Treatment without Side Effects

-Herbal formulas sometimes work more slowly than a corresponding Western pharmaceutical, but with fewer negative effects in the long run.
-A good example is herbal formulas that help lower cholesterol and blood pressure.
+Herbal formulas may work more slowly than a corresponding Western pharmaceutical, but with equal benefit and fewer negative effects in the long run.
+A good example is herbal formulas that help lower blood pressure to treat hypertension.
 While several months of therapy may be needed, equally good results can be achieved over time – especially when combined with positive lifestyle changes.

-There are many herbs with antibiotic and anti-viral properties.
+There are many Chinese herbs with antibiotic and anti-viral properties.
 These provide a safe alternative to pharmaceuticals for treating many common infections, including bronchitis, sinus infections, and urinary tract infections.
-For some conditions, it is absolutely necessary to use pharmaceutical antibiotics (for example, cellulitis, a severe bacterial infection of the inner layer of skin).
-Nonetheless, Chinese herbal medicine widens the therapeutic options available for treating many infectious illnesses and helps reduce the over-prescription of antibiotics.
+For some conditions, it is absolutely necessary to use pharmaceutical antibiotics (for example, cellulitis, a dangerous bacterial infection of the inner layer of skin).
+Nonetheless, Chinese herbal medicine works very well for treating many common infectious illnesses.

 The Chinese materia medica includes thousands of products derived from plants, animals and minerals.
 While some herbs are rare and esoteric, such as ginseng and reishi mushroom, other herbs can be found in an ordinary kitchen.
 Peppermint, ginger, turmeric and garlic are good examples of common herbs with important medicinal properties.
 Foods are also a form of medicine, and Chinese herbology includes a complex system of culinary prescription.